 SSL Must Be Enabled

-Before you can use full-site acceleration, you’ll need to have SSL/HTTPS enabled on your WordPress app.
+Before you can use dynamic site acceleration, you’ll need to have SSL/HTTPS enabled on your WordPress app.

 Let’s Encrypt Certificates Are Not Supported

-When using full-site acceleration, free Let’s Encrypt certificates are not supported.
+When using dynamic site acceleration, free Let’s Encrypt certificates are not supported.
 Instead, you will need to replace it with one of the AWS free certificates.
 Of course, this is just a minor consideration and out support team will be happy to assist you with switching over from Let’s Encrypt.

 If you’re using a paid SSL certificate from a 3rd-party SSL provider, no changes will be needed.